 "Paul Jennings, the once-popular but probably now-forgotten humourist, speaking in the Union ballroom in the mid-60s, described it (the ballroom) as "looking like a Swiss chalet, turned inside-out".
 At that date, the off-white fabric of the ballroom ceiling had a slightly sparkly, ice-like texture, that it may since have lost, which contributed to the description."
 Roger Mortimer (1967)

-Photos Below Left: The Ballroom and Below Right The Lounge in 1962 by John Samuel.
+Photos below: The Ballroom and below right The Lounge in 1962 by John Samuel.
 All that beautiful pine!

 "In the 1950s, the Students' Union was housed in Nissen huts and connecting buildings, roughly on the site now occupied by the Chapel.
 One larger area served as a general meeting place and the venue for union debates, film shows, weekly dances and other functions.
 It was served by a snack bar, with a kitchen.
 A second smaller area served as a common room and a meeting place for smaller groups.